Danieljacksonc33/SMC_Sessions_EA/README.md

 ## 📝 Credits

-**Developed by:** @DPC Capital By DeeJay
+**Developed by:** BluePips University By Deejay

-*This Expert Advisor is created and maintained by DPC Capital.
-For support, questions, or collaboration opportunities, please reach out through GitHub issues or contact DPC Capital directly.*
+*This Expert Advisor is created and maintained by BluePips University.
+For support, questions, or collaboration opportunities, please reach out through GitHub issues or contact BluePips University directly.*

 ---

-**© 2024 DPC Capital | All Rights Reserved**
+**© 2024 BluePips University | All Rights Reserved**